Cool for the Summer: Europe and Australia

 In the United Kingdom, "Cool for the Summer" debuted and peaked at number seven on the UK Singles Chart, equalling Lovato's song "Skyscraper" to become her third-highest entry in the UK.
 "Cool for the Summer" was certified silver by the British Phonographic Industry (BPI) on November 13, 2015, for sales of 200,000 copies in the UK.
 In Scotland, it peaked at number three.

 The song peaked at number 52 in Italy and received a gold certification for 25,000 copies sold in the country.
 "Cool for the Summer" reached number one in Greece.
-"Cool for the Summer" also reached the top twenty in several other European countries, including Ireland where it reached number 18, and Spain where it reached number 13 and spent 13 weeks on the chart.
+"Cool for the Summer" also reached the top twenty in several other European countries, including Ireland where it reached number 18.
+In Spain the song reached number 66 and spent 6 weeks on the chart.
 The song debuted at number 99 in Sweden on August 7, 2015, and reached number 63, selling 20,000 copies and being certified gold.

 On the New Zealand Singles Chart, "Cool for the Summer" debuted at number 37 on July 27, 2015; it peaked at number nine, becoming Lovato's fourth top-ten single in New Zealand, and spent 14 weeks on the chart.
 It was certified gold by Recorded Music NZ (RMNZ) in 2015 for selling 15,000 digital copies.
 On the ARIA Singles Chart in Australia, the song debuted at number 56 and peaked at number 20, receiving a platinum certification by the Australian Recording Industry Association (ARIA) in 2016 for sales of 70,000 copies.